 As a huge fan of the Olympics, this was a must for me.
 Seeing the Bird’s Nest stadium was awesome, and this is now a popular area for locals to spend their evenings amongst the fountains and enjoying the light display.

-You can also see the Water Cube venue, which is coming back into use for the 2022 Winter Olympics.
+You can also see the Water Cube venue, which came back into use for the 2022 Winter Olympics.

 You can visit the Olympic Park and the nearby Beijing Zoo with this excellent tour here.